Hgos253/Refueler_Demo/README.md

-# Refueler_Demo
-Refueler helps students pursue their dreams and lock in, rather than scroll and give up on success
+#Refueler is a productivity and motivation app built for students who want to stop wasting time on their phones and start pursuing their goals.
+It combines distraction blocking, focus tools, and motivational systems to help users lock in and build discipline.